vanyle/vectarine/docs/user-manual.md

 end)
 ```

-While fastlist are fast, they are less readable, so first write your code in a readable way and turn it to fastlist later.
+While fastlist are fast, they are less readable, so first write your code in a readable way and turn it to a fastlist later.
 A fastlist has the same functions as a `Vec` (`+`, `-`, `scale`, `max`, `dot`, etc...), so you can just change your types in the function signature and it will work.

+Moreover, fastlists have special functions to handle conditions, like `filterGtX`.
+Check `luau-api` to see all the available functions.

 ## Using shaders

 Call at `graphics.drawRect` at most 20 000 times per frame for 60 fps on all platforms.
 I don't really know why you'd want to draw that many rectangles.
-If you want to draw something on every pixel, use a Shader instead of called `graphics.drawRect` on a per-pixel basis!
+If you want to draw something on every pixel, use a canvas with a shader instead of called `graphics.drawRect` on a per-pixel basis!
+See the shader section above for more information on writing shaders.

 ## Reducing draw calls and using sprites